vsanika/Amazon-Reviews-Clustering/README.md

 ## Alternative Approach
 Based on the initial model, I investigated at least one alternative approach that I expected may yield more coherent topics.
 I tried using different data preprocessing pipelines, changing LDA hyper-parameters and the choice of clustering algorithm itself.
 However, none of these approaches improved the coherence beyond my preferred model.

+## Conclusion
+Overall, the reviews seem to align with my expectations about the meaning of the topics based on the most predictive words.
+However, there may be some overlap between topics, and some reviews may not fit neatly into a single topic.